|Back to GDPR|

-Regrettably, child abuse is a fact within our society and in common with all swimming Clubs and associations affiliated to the Amateur Swimming Association, Central Lancashire S&WPA is required by A.S.A.
+Regrettably, child abuse is a fact within our society and in common with all swimming Clubs and associations affiliated to the Swim England, the club is required by A.S.A.
 Law to have a Child Protection Policy.

-In compliance with this law, Central Lancashire S&WPA has adopted the 'Child Protection in Swimming - Procedures and Guidelines', produced by the A.S.A child protection working groups, in conjunction with the N.S.P.C.C.
+In compliance with this law, the club has adopted the 'Child Protection in Swimming - Procedures and Guidelines', produced by the A.S.A child protection working groups, in conjunction with the N.S.P.C.C.

-The aim of the Policy is to promote good practise:
+The aim of the Policy is to promote good practice:

 We owe a very high duty of care to our children and we intend to do everything possible to protect them.